Atlanta Downtown Walk (Self Guided), Atlanta

 Why You Should Visit:

-Relaxing environment, family-oriented, clean restrooms, nice atmosphere.
+Relaxing environment, wide range of outdoor activities, clean restrooms, nice atmosphere.

 City views from the main lawn and nice shade by the waterfalls and rocks.